dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 ### 🔥 Motivation
-SOTA models usually take a lot of resources to run.
+SOTA models usually take a lot of resources to train and deploy.

 Putting complicated model on mobile is painful.

+What if you can do it completely for free?

+I'm going to show you how you can put a SOTA model on an Android phone easily.

 With [TorchScript](https://pytorch.org/docs/stable/jit.html) its possible.